Highlights from the programme

 This conference will include talks, workshops and discussions on topics that help you to ensure that your community space is popular, well-funded and generally buzzing!
 We will also look at how you can support your community in ways traditional and new.

-1) Welcome from the Chair of the D'Urbeville Centre
+1) Welcome from Steve Smith & Sue Kerr the D'Urberville Centre

 2) Opening address from Fiona Thomas, Communities Team Leader, Communities and Partnerships, Dorset Council

-• Anita Hansen from the Sovereign network group will talk about their grants programme, including the commercial support fund aimed at helping organisations that are trading and interested in developing this element of their income generation.
+• Amy Houghton from the Sovereign network group will talk about their grants programme, including the commercial support fund aimed at helping organisations that are trading and interested in developing this element of their income generation.

 • Ellie Macguire from the Dorset Community Fund will tell us about the Wessex Water Environment Fund (opens in April), which will fund projects around the environment – e.g. improving biodiversity, reducing use of water, litter picking etc.